 - "The dual-clutch transmission in our test car never failed to find the right gear at the right time and react instantaneously." -- Car and Driver

 - "The PDK transmission is a revelation, providing faultless automated-manual shifting performance for those who would rather not row their own gears.
 We're not fans of the standard wheel-mounted shift buttons, though, and we prefer the optional shift paddles - they're well worth the extra money."--Edmunds

 - "While the 265-horsepower base Cayman lacks the sheer acceleration of the pricier 320-horsepower "S" variant, it does offer a somewhat more compliant ride.
 And with both versions possessing prodigious stopping power and offering optional Porsche Active Suspension Management (PASM) that lets you fine tune the ride characteristics with the touch of a button, either Cayman may prove to be all the Porsche that you'll really want or need." -- Kelley Blue Book

 Handling and Braking

 Due in large part to its mid-mounted engine, reviewers agree that the 2012 Porsche Cayman is one of the best handling sports cars you can buy.
-Not only do they say it’s well balanced, but the steering and brakes get for special mention as well.
+Not only do they say it’s well balanced, but they also like its responsive steering and strong brakes.